The Importance of Father Daughter Relationships | Children's Bureau

 The Importance of Father Daughter Relationships

-As Father’s Day approaches, Americans recognize and honor the contributions of the wonderful fathers and father figures who are loving, raising, and mentoring children across our country.
-A father’s role is truly irreplaceable, and a strong father-child bond has tremendous benefits that are long-lasting.
-While many recognize that this is true for young boys, the importance of father-daughter relationships should not be overlooked.
+As Father’s Day approaches, Americans recognize and honor the contributions of loving fathers and father figures raising and mentoring children across our country.
+A father’s role is irreplaceable, and a strong father-child bond has long-lasting benefits.
+While many articles espouse the benefits for young boys, the same is true for young girls.
+Here are some ways a solid father-daughter bond positively impacts a daughter’s mental and emotional development.

 Mental Health Benefits